mendezthomas08/event-registration-app-go/README.md

 # event-registration-app-go
-An event Registration App in go which is completely build on On Go with a SQLLite Database
+An event Registration App  which is completely build on On Go with a SQLLite Database